 - Click and hold the left mouse button inside the top or left ruler to create a horizontal or vertical guide accordingly;

 - Drag the cursor to the center of the screen.
-As soon as you go beyond the ruler into the workspace, a guide will appear.
+As soon as you go beyond the ruler onto the workspace, a guide will appear.
 Drag it to the point you need;

-To change the position of the guide, drag it to a new location.
+To change the position of the guide, drag it to a new position.

 To remove a guide, you need to select it by clicking on it.
-The selected line will turn blue.
-Next, press the Delete key on the keyboard.
-You can also simply drag the guide area of the ruler and it will be removed as well.
+The selected line will change to blue.
+Then press the Delete button on the keyboard.
+You can also simply drag the guide area of the ruler, and it will be removed as well.

 To temporarily hide all guides, hide the ruler using the Shift + R keys.

 And now an important moment.
 As you remember from the previous lesson, by selecting any object and holding down the Option key on MacOs or the Alt key on Windows, you can see the exact distance in pixels by hovering the cursor over another object.
-This same technique also works for guides, which can be very useful.
-Let's see how it looks in practice (snapping objects to guides and tips about the distance to them):
+This same technique works for guides, which can be very handy.
+Let's see how this looks in practice (snapping objects to guides and distance hints to them):

 - Web page design for various devices (desktop PC, laptop, smartphone);

-- Mobile app screen design for tablets, smartphones, smartwatches;
+- Design of mobile application screens for tablets, smartphones, smartwatches;

 - Set of basic colors;